Effect Radio

 Effect Radio is a network of radio stations airing a Christian Rock format.
 The network is owned by The River Christian Fellowship, formerly Calvary Chapel of Twin Falls, Idaho, United States.
 It is a sister network to the more widely distributed CSN International.

 Stations

-Effect Radio has 62 stations.
-The network's flagship station is KEFX in Twin Falls, Idaho.
+Effect Radio has about 70 stations nationwide, from Hawaii to the east coast.
+One thing to note: These station counts fluctuate as the movement and growth of CSN Radio and Effect Radio occurs.
+The satellite network's flagship station is KEFX based in Twin Falls, Idaho.